sktime/enhancement-proposals/steps/17_forecasting_horizon_freq/step.md

 def some_method(foo, bar, freq=None):
     freq = self._check_freq(freq)
 ```

 or similar.

 ### accepting more `freq` inferrable formats

+This can be combined with any of the type 2 options.

 To make the logic robust w.r.t. future deprecations or changes how `freq` is handled in `pandas`,
 there should be a `get_freq` function which can extract `freq` from a large range of objects.